 I'm at San Francisco's Moscone West complex, an hour away from witnessing the start of 2015's Capcom Cup, the grand finale of the year-long Capcom Pro Tour circuit.
-Thirty-two of the best Street Fighter IV players from across the world have gathered to compete for a share of a $250,000 prize pool – the winner will walk away with close to half that amount, a very useful $120,000.
+Thirty-two of the best Street Fighter IV players from across the world have gathered to compete for a share of a $250,000 prize pool—the winner will walk away with close to half that amount, a very useful $120,000.
 Honestly, if you'd told me back when I was a kid, sat on my pal's floor playing endless matches of SNES Street Fighter II, that one day this game would be played with such high stakes, and to such amazing levels of skill, I'd have laughed at you.
-But here we are, eight years since the release of the series-revitalising Street Fighter IV, with the Ryu-and-company brawler once again the bona-fide king of the fighters.
+But here we are, eight years since the release of the series-revitalizing Street Fighter IV, with the Ryu-and-company brawler once again the bona-fide king of the fighters.

 But the most important Street Fighting man in San Fran right now arguably isn't a pro-player at all.
-His name is Yoshinori Ono, an employee of Capcom since the 1990s with credits on Dino Crisis 2, Shadow of Rome and Dead Rising.
-He was 'sound management director' on 1999's Street Fighter III: 3rd Strike, but his love for the franchise went further than many who worked on III's various spin-offs and revisions.
+His name is Yoshinori Ono, an employee of Capcom since the 1990s with credits on Dino Crisis 2, Shadow of Rome, and Dead Rising.
+He was sound management director on 1999's Street Fighter III: 3rd Strike, but his love for the franchise went further than many who worked on III's various spin-offs and revisions.
 It's Ono we have to thank for Street Fighter IV ever seeing the light of day.
 It was his initially resisted pitch to (then) Capcom R&D head Keiji Inafune that started the development process within the famous Osaka-headquartered studio.
-In the same way you can't think of Mario without thinking of Shigeru Miyamoto, Ono is now Mr Street Fighter.
+In the same way you can't think of Mario without thinking of Shigeru Miyamoto, Ono is now Mr. Street Fighter.

-'Street Fighter V', launch characters trailer
+launch characters trailer

-"I've been with Capcom for over 20 years now, and I've actually been involved with the Street Fighter brand my entire career," Ono tells me, ahead of the Capcom Cup's first bout.
-"At the time we started talking about SFIV and what we wanted to do with it, what was hard was that I wanted to bring the analogue experience of playing head to head at the arcades into the online sphere.
+"I've been with Capcom for over 20 years now, and I've actually been involved with the Street Fighter brand my entire career," Ono tells me ahead of the Capcom Cup's first bout.
+"At the time we started talking about SFIV and what we wanted to do with it, what was hard was that I wanted to bring the analogue experience of playing head-to-head at the arcades into the online sphere.
 Obviously that was something very different for the old-school Street Fighter players.

-"In the '80s and '90s, everyone was playing with each other and having this face to face time with each other, so maybe some of those players felt somewhat betrayed that we took it online.
+"In the 80s and 90s, everyone was playing with each other and having this face to face time with each other, so maybe some of those players felt somewhat betrayed that we took it online.
 But at the end of the day we really felt that was the right way to go.
 If you look what is actually happening with the online community, with Twitch and the streamers out there, they're constantly putting Street Fighter stuff out.
 And if you look at the tournament scene, there's a tournament every week, 52 weeks out of the year, being streamed on Twitch.
-So people can enjoy Street Fighter whether they're playing it at home, in person or even just watching it being played.
+So people can enjoy Street Fighter whether they're playing it at home, in person, or even just watching it being played.
 It's a completely different experience.

 "But what has been interesting with SFIV is that this aspect of it, the tournament scene, has grown substantially.
 At the same time, the online component of the game also grew incredibly.
 It's a really rare occurrence, and something that makes SFIV incredibly special.
 And from my perspective, it was like raising a child, and watching them go out into the world and now grow up."